Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-Another available reaction pool is `FixedPool`.
-This pool holds a fixed, never changing number of reaction threads (and a single, dedicated scheduler thread).
+A `FixedPool` pool holds a specified number of worker threads (in addition to a single, dedicated scheduler thread).

 ```scala
 val tp1 = FixedPool(4) // 4 threads for reactions, one thread for scheduler